What is an ACH payment? The complete guide

 Here are some of the most common ways businesses use ACH:

-• Getting paid: ACH is a secure, trackable, and convenient way for businesses to receive payments from customers directly to their bank accounts.
-Accepting ACH payments is also typically free.
+- Getting paid: ACH is a secure, trackable, and convenient way for businesses to receive payments from customers directly to their bank accounts.

 Case study: How Aora Cargo saved $300 a month by using Melio for ACH payments